Omni-guides/Tuxborn/Readme2.md

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_AnniversarySkip.png" width="400">

-    Press A followed by X, and X again, or Enter, Escape, Escape on keyboard.
+Press A followed by X, and X again on Deck/Gamepad, or Enter, Escape, Escape on keyboard.
+You do not have to re-download the CC Content.

  * Lack of some controls during Character Creation - restart Tuxborn one last time
- * Can't name Character on BFCO Profiles - see above guidance for adding `steamdeck=0` to launch options.
+ * Can't name Character on BFCO Profiles - see [above guidance](https://github.com/Omni-guides/Tuxborn/edit/main/Readme2.md#starting-the-game) for adding `steamdeck=0` to launch options.

 ### <ins>In-Game</ins>